SlenderB13/transparent-horizon.nvim/README.md

 Created with [colorgen-nvim](https://github.com/ChristianChiarulli/colorgen-nvim)

-This fork fix and changes some colors to fit transparent background.
+This fork fix and changes some colors to fit transparent backgrounds.

 **Changes:**
 * LSP Error foreground to a more visible red